sepsis-omics/tutorials/docs/workshop/genomics/1a/index.md

 ### Convert file formats

-This shows how to convert a fastq file to a fasta file.
+This shows how to convert a FASTQ file to a FASTA file.
 The tool creates a new file with the converted data.

 - Go to <ss>Tools &rarr; Basic Tools &rarr; Convert Formats &rarr; FASTQ to FASTA</ss> and set the following:
 - <ss>FASTQ file to convert</ss>: <fn>typical.fastq</fn>